Thursday, September 18, 2025

 1) Do you believe you can be a little in love?
 Or is romance an all-or-nothing proposition for you?

-2) Cliff Richard sings that he knows it's been a long time since you had fun?
+2) Cliff Richard sings that he knows it's been a long time since you had fun.
 Is that true?
-How long has it been since you had a really good time?
+When have you recently had a really good time?
 What were you doing?

 3) Cliff was born in India when it was still part of the UK.
 When he was 8, his family relocated to Tilbury, an English port town.
 Have you ever lived near the sea?